-Current

-Events

 MONTHLY MOVIE:

-Join us as we go to movies together.
+Join us for a movie!
 Monthly movie is the FIRST TUESDAY of each month.
 We take a break for the summer and resume in September.
 Movies are picked the week before the outing.
 Time and theater to be announced.
-Monthly Movie dates are: 10/1, 11/5, 12/3.
+Monthly Movie dates are: Tuesdays 10/1, 11/5, 12/3.
 Please RSVP!
 Cost to member.

-MINDFULNESS WITH MARIA KAHN Join us for our monthly Mindfulness program.
+MINDFULNESS WITH MARIA KAHN

+Join us for our monthly Mindfulness program.
 This exciting program will be held every first Thursday of the month, Maria will help us uncover useful tools to de-stress and return ourselves to a productive state of calm and ease.

 It will be held at 805 Delaware in the library at 11am.
-Please notate scheduled Mindfulness dates: 9/5, 10/3, 11/7, 12/5.
+Please notate scheduled Mindfulness dates: Thursdays 9/5, 10/3, 11/7, 12/5.
 Please RSVP!
 Free Event.